Venzory/Venzory/docs/architecture/STYLE_GUIDE_IMPLEMENTATION.md

 ## Conclusion

-The Remcura Style Guide is now complete and production-ready.
+The Venzory Style Guide is now complete and production-ready.
 It provides a comprehensive, interactive reference for all design tokens, typography, components, and UI patterns used throughout the application.
-The guide maintains consistency with existing Remcura design tokens and serves as the central source of truth for all future UI development.
+The guide maintains consistency with existing Venzory design tokens and serves as the central source of truth for all future UI development.

 ---